Mission District, San Francisco: Art scene

 Due to the existing cultural attractions, formerly less expensive housing and commercial space, and the high density of restaurants and drinking establishments, the Mission is a magnet for young people.
 An independent arts community also arose and, since the 1990s, the area has been home to the Mission School art movement.
 Many studios, galleries, performance spaces, and public art projects are located in the Mission, including 1890 Bryant St Studios, Southern Exposure, Art Explosion Studios, City Art Collective Gallery, Artists' Television Access, Savernack Street, and the oldest, alternative, not-for-profit art space in the city of San Francisco, Intersection for the Arts.
 There are more than 500 Mission artists listed on Mission Artists United site put together by Mission artists.
 The Roxie Theater, the oldest continuously operating movie theater in San Francisco, is host to repertory and independent films as well as local film festivals.
 Poets, musicians, emcees, and other artists sometimes gather on the southwest corner of the 16th and Mission intersection to perform.
 Dance Mission Theater is a nonprofit performance venue and dance school in the neighborhood as well.

 Murals

+Aztec mural on a Mexican panadería.

 Throughout the Mission walls and fences are decorated with murals many of which celebrate the neighborhood's Latino heritage and mythology.
 Some of the more significant mural installations are located on the 24th Street corridor, Balmy Alley, and Clarion Alley.
 Many of these murals have been painted or supported by the Precita Eyes muralist organization.